zhongyingji/PCNetPS/README.md

 Specifically, the points aggregation process composes of two modules, **C**ontextual **P**oints **P**ooling (CPP) and **C**ross **S**cale **A**ggregation (CSA), both of which aim at utilizing the context to largest extent.
 Moreover, we propose a new detector head to alleviate the contradiction of learning commonness and differences in the joint person search model.

 To run the code, following the instructions in [REPO.md](https://github.com/zhongyingji/PCNetPS/blob/main/REPO.md).
+We wrote a blog about the repo in Chinese at [Zhihu]().